Corporate Governance

 • DX promotion strategy

-• Foundation of internal governance structure relating to intellectual property
+• Internal governance structure relating to intellectual property

 Other